daniel-chris-lucas/learning/JavaScript/ReactJS/learn-understand-react/07-flux-downwards-data-flow/README.md

 7. Improve topic list and add link to topic view
 8. Add wildcard parameters in the router for showing topics
 9. Render topics in the header
+10. Use react router helpers to show active menu item

 ## Additional info